gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 - [Cassandra](https://godoc.org/github.com/gocql/gocql)
 - ...

-Many basic ingredients are already there, even if some are still not there, yet (_e.g._ [ODE](https://en.wikipedia.org/wiki/Ordinary_differential_equation) is not implemented in [Gonum](https://gonum.org).)
+Many basic ingredients are already there, even if some are still missing.

 But even if basic file-level interoperability is (somewhat) achieved, one still needs to implement readers, writers and converters from one file format to any another when integrating with a new analysis pipeline:

 ![file formats](/postimages/advent-2018/go-arrow/arrow-copy.png)

-In many scenarii, this implies a large fraction of the computation is wasted on serialization and deserialization, reimplementing over and over the same features for converting from `format-1` to `format-n` or from `format-1` to `format-m`, _etc..._
+In many scenarios, this implies a large fraction of the computation is wasted on serialization and deserialization, reimplementing over and over the same features for converting from `format-1` to `format-n` or from `format-1` to `format-m`, _etc..._

 What if we had a common data layer between all these analysis pipelines, a common tool that would also be efficient?